 Editorial process.
 When an article is received at the PT in Motion editorial office, an acknowledgment of receipt is sent to the author, and the article, if acceptable for review, is then assigned to reviewers who review it for content and relevance to the physical therapy profession.
 Upon receipt of reviewer comments and recommendations, PT in Motion will decide whether to publish the article, reject it for publication, or send it back to the author(s) for revision.
 We will then communicate with the corresponding author regarding this decision.
 Please note that the review process may take several months.

 Once an article has been accepted for publication and copy-edited, it will be sent to the author(s) for final approval.
 Other than reviewers' copies, articles will not be released for distribution prior to publication.
-Reprints.
-Each author will receive two complimentary copies of the issue in which the article appears.
-Reprint information is sent with these copies.
+Courtesy copies.
+Each author will receive 2 complimentary copies of the issue in which the article appears.

 Copyright and Media Release Forms